dakixr/TypedJinja/README.md

   - Get completions, hover, and type checking for template variables in supported editors (VS Code, PyCharm, etc.).
 - **Extensible & Fast:**
   - Designed for easy extension and fast feedback in the editor.
+- **VSCode Extension & LSP Features:**
+  - **Completions:** Context-aware completions for variables, attributes, and macro arguments powered by Python stub generation.
+  - **Hover Information:** Hover over variables, macros, or includes to see full type signatures and documentation.
+  - **Go to Definition:**
+    - Jump to variable definitions in your Python types or stubs.
+    - Jump to macro definitions (same-file or imported) using Tree-sitter parsing.
+    - Jump to included templates via `{% include %}`.
+  - **Diagnostics:** Real-time error squiggles for invalid attribute access or calls based on Python reflection.
+  - **@types Block Navigation:** Hover and go-to-definition inside the `@types` block, resolving to real Python definitions via Jedi.

 ## Example